Skip to content

 How we test this website

-Members of the University Web Team audited the website using W3C's WCAG-EM Report Tool during February 2024 in preparation of this statement.
+Members of the University Web Team audited the website using W3C's WCAG-EM Report Tool between 31 March and 10 April 2025 in preparation of this statement.
 This involved manually testing a representative sample of the HTML content of www.bradford.ac.uk.

-Due to the comprehensive nature of this audit, more accessibility failures were detected compared to the previous statement.
-The results of these audits are available for you to review by downloading the reports generated by WCAG-EM Report Tool.
+The results of this audit are available for you to review by downloading the reports generated by WCAG-EM Report Tool.

 More generally, several tactics are employed to help ensure our website is compliant while avoiding hinderances our users' experience on the website:

-• All new webpages on the website are tested for accessibility before going live (see below for further details on how we do this).
+• All new webpages on the website are tested for accessibility before going live.

 • We employ workflows at both a system and procedural level for pages we work on.